navsinghoberoi/RestApiAutomation/README.md

 # RestApiAutomation
-This is a project to demonstrate rest api automation via using Rest-Assured library.
-It has basic get and post api tests.
-Wiremock is used to generate post api test.
-Also, Lombok is used to generate getters, setters and toString method without writing the boilerplate code.
+This project demonstrates api automation via Rest-Assured library + Allure Reporting.
+Wiremock is used to mocking api response.
+Also, Lombok is used to remove need of writing the boilerplate code.

 # Getting Started :
 Below mentioned instructions will get you a copy of the project up and running on your local machine for testing purposes.